Selecting a Camera

 Blinks are very quick events that typically last only 100 to 150 milliseconds (around 1/8 of a second).
 Recording with a camera capable of capturing at least 30 frames per second is recommended as it allows for multiple frames to record the start, middle and end of a blink for more precise detection and analysis.

 Many webcams will reduce the recording frame rate to compensate for low lighting, so higher frame rate cameras will produce a more steady stream even if the software limits itself by default to 30 fps to preserve CPU resources.
-In case of low recording frame rates, a warning message will be displayed in the histogram window.
-Below 15 fps blink detection becomes unreliable.
+In the case of low recording frame rates, a warning message will be displayed in the histogram window.
+Below 15 fps, blink detection becomes unreliable.

 The camera's resolution, on the other hand, is less important.
 While higher resolutions can improve detection, this comes at an exponential tradeoff in computing power.
 To avoid slowing down your system unnecessarily, the real-time analysis defaults to a medium resolution, while allowing you to increase it in the settings tab.